Do Sharks Attack Kayaks? 2026 Safety Guide & Facts

 Gear That Matters

-- Quality safety whistle
+- Quality safety whistle attached to your life jacket

-- VHF radio for emergencies
+- VHF radio for Coast Guard communication on channel 16

-- First aid kit with compression bandages
+- First aid kit with compression bandages and tourniquet

-- Sturdy paddle leash (your paddle becomes a defensive tool if needed)
+- Sturdy paddle leash—your paddle becomes a defensive tool if needed

 On the Water Behavior